There’s no question about it, the Coromandel is an incredible place.

 Long (Overnight/8 hours return)

 The Pinnacles climb is by far one of the most famous walks in the region.
 The overnight option is so popular among New Zealanders and International visitors that the DOC hut books out well in advance (you’ll know why if you manage to catch the sunrise at the summit after an early morning climb).
 The first part of the walk will guide you up a steady slope through forest and across streams and bridges, followed by a climb to the summit and finishing past the Billygoat at the Kaueranga River.
 There are a fair few steep parts of the track, and quite a number of stairs so a fair level of fitness is usually advised for this walk.
+The pinnacles is one of the most popular Coromandel day walks, so bring a camera (and lots of water) and enjoy!

 5. Wentworth Valley Walks